dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 - Clone the repo: `git clone https://github.com/dlr-eoc/frontend-libraries.git` .
 - Check if [Node.js](https://nodejs.org/) and npm are installed.
 - Move into project: `cd frontend-libraries`
-- Create a new branch for your feature specific changes based on master: e.g. `git checkout -b feature-XXX`
+- Create a new branch for your feature specific changes based on the main branch: e.g. `git checkout -b feature-XXX`
 - Install dependencies: `npm install`

 ## Update dependencies